Matt Stone: Career

-Career beginnings
+Beginnings

-Cannibal!
+The Spirit of Christmas and Cannibal!
 The Musical (1992–1994)

-In 1992, Stone, Parker and Ian Hardin founded a production company named the Avenging Conscience.
-The company was named after the D. W. Griffith film by the same title (which was actively disliked by the group).
-Parker employed the cutout paper technique on Avenging Conscience's first production, Jesus vs. Frosty (1992), an animated short pitting the religious figure against Frosty the Snowman.
+In 1992, Parker, Stone, Jason McHugh and Ian Hardin founded a production company, Avenging Conscience, named for a film which the group hated.
+Its first production was The Spirit of Christmas (1992, referred to as Jesus vs. Frosty), a short pitting the religious figure against Frosty the Snowman.
+Observing the showdown are four foulmouthed friends who would feature in their later work.

-The quartet created a three-minute trailer for a fictional film titled Alfred Packer: The Musical.
-The idea was based on an obsession Parker had with Alfred Packer, a real nineteenth-century prospector accused of cannibalism.
-During this time, Parker had become engaged to long-time girlfriend Liane Adamo, but their relationship fell apart shortly before production on the trailer began.
-"Horribly depressed", Parker funneled his frustrations with her into the project, naming Packer's "beloved but disloyal" horse after her.
-The trailer became something of a sensation among students at the school, leading Virgil Grillo, the chairman and founder of the university's film department, to convince the quartet to expand it to a feature-length film.
-Parker wrote the film's script, creating an Oklahoma!-style musical featuring ten original show tunes.
-The group raised $125,000 from family and friends and began shooting the film.
-The movie was shot on Loveland Pass as winter was ending, and the crew endured the freezing weather.
-Parker, under the pseudonym Juan Schwartz, was the film's star, director and co-producer.
+The quartet created a three-minute trailer for a fictional film, Alfred Packer: The Musical.
+Alfred Packer, the "Colorado Cannibal", was a prospector convicted for consuming his companions during a harsh winter (the CU cafeteria is named for him).
+The trailer became a sensation among students and Virgil Grillo, the chairman and founder of the film department, convinced the quartet to expand it into a feature film.
+Parker was a longtime musical theater fan and dreamed of doing something in the genre.
+Stone had a "musical-deprived childhood" (aside from Fiddler on the Roof and Monty Python numbers) but Parker showed him the ropes.
+Parker, under the alias Juan Schwartz, starred, directed and co-produced, creating an Oklahoma!-style musical with ten original show tunes.
+The movie was shot on Loveland Pass as winter was ending, and the crew endured freezing weather.
+Filming locations included the Lake City, Colorado courthouse where Packer was tried.
+Stone and McHugh costarred, and Brakhage had a bit part.

-Alferd Packer: The Musical premiered in Boulder in October 1993; "they rented a limousine that circled to ferry every member of the cast and crew from the back side of the block to the red carpet at the theater's entrance."
-The group submitted the movie to the Sundance Film Festival, who did not respond.
-Parker said he had a "vision" they needed to be at the festival, which resulted in the group renting out a conference room in a nearby hotel and putting on their own screenings.
-MTV did a short news segment on The Big Picture regarding the film, and they made industry connections through the festival.
-They intended to sell video rights to the film for $1 million and spend the remaining $900,000 to create another film.
-The film was instead sold to Troma Entertainment in 1996 where it was retitled Cannibal!
-The Musical, and upon the duo's later success, it became their biggest-selling title.
-It has since been labeled a "cult classic" and adapted into a stage play by community theater groups and even high schools nationwide.
+Alferd Packer: The Musical premiered in Boulder, Colorado on October 31, 1993.
+The group submitted it to the Sundance Film Festival, which did not respond.
+Parker said he had a "vision" they needed to be at the festival, so the group rented out a conference room in a nearby hotel and put on their own screenings.
+MTV did a short news segment on The Big Picture about the film, and they made industry connections through the festival.
+The film was sold to Troma Entertainment in 1996, where it was retitled Cannibal!
+The Musical, and upon the duo's later success, it became their best-selling title.
+It has become a cult classic and adapted as a stage play by community theater groups and even high schools nationwide.